Nd:YAG Laser Line Mirrors

 • Available in Ø1/2", Ø19 mm, Ø1", and Ø2" Sizes

 The laser line mirrors on this webpage are designed for the fundamental, 2nd harmonic, 3rd harmonic, and 4th harmonic of Nd:YAG lasers.
-Their dielectric coatings offer high reflectance for S- and P-polarized light, as shown in the table below, and also provide high damage thresholds.
+Their dielectric coatings offer high reflectance for s- and p-polarized light, as shown in the table below, and also provide high damage thresholds.
 Each coating operates over angles of incidence (AOI) from 0° to 45°, allowing the same mirrors to be used in a variety of optical setup layouts.

 These mirrors are offered on Ø1/2", Ø19 mm, Ø1", and Ø2" substrates. Ø19 mm mirrors are specifically designed to fit our Polaris Fixed Optic Mounts for laser system design and other OEM applications.
 This diameter provides a larger clear aperture than Ø1/2" optics while allowing the mounts to maintain a Ø1" footprint.